Everyone Knows that Everyone Knows: Gossip Protocols for Super Experts: Introduction

 Before we continue, let us make three more observations.
 Firstly, if the three missed calls had been ordinary calls, the termination condition would not yet have been met.
 For example, agent $d$ would then not know that agent $c$ knows all secrets.
 Additional calls would have been needed.
 Secondly, although the sequence with three missed calls is one call longer than the previous sequence that also realizes the knowledge objective, in general there are terminating sequences with missed calls that are shorter than any other terminating sequence without missed calls, as we will prove later.
 Thirdly, as in a missed call the agent calling must already be an expert (otherwise the agent called cannot be a super expert), no factual information would have been exchanged if that call had been an ordinary call.
 So the presence of missed calls does not prevent agents from becoming experts in the first place, which would have wrecked our chances to reach the protocol goal.

-The modelling solution for missed calls, that is novel, is similar to a modelling solution for making protocols common knowledge, presented in \cite{DitmarschGKP19}.
+The modelling solution for missed calls, that is novel, is similar to a modelling solution for making protocols common knowledge, presented in~\cite{DitmarschGKP19}.
 We incorporated both in this contribution.
-This also allows us to investigate how we can achieve that all agents are super experts with the constraints of some protocols known from the literature, such as the protocol $\CMO$ wherein you are only allowed once to be involved in a call (as the agent making or receiving the call) \cite{hvdetal.dynamicgossip:2019}.
+This also allows us to investigate how we can achieve that all agents are super experts with the constraints of some protocols known from the literature, such as the protocol $\CMO$ wherein each pair of agents can only call each other once (either $ab$ or $ba$ is allowed, but not both)~\cite{hvdetal.dynamicgossip:2019}.

 For example, consider again the sequence $ab;ac;ad$ after which agents $a$ and $d$ are experts.
 Agent $a$ may no longer be involved in any subsequent call according to $\CMO$.
 It is therefore impossible for her to get to know that everyone is an expert.
 So, common knowledge of a protocol comes with additional constraints.
 It may also come with additional advantages: in this case we can sometimes achieve common knowledge of termination under synchronous conditions, i.e., if all agents know how many calls have been made, even if they were not involved themselves in all those calls.
 We will report some such cases, in particular for $\CMO$: for example, after an extension of $ab;ac;ad$ with three more calls, all agents including $a$ are super experts.
 Unfortunately, if we also allow missed calls this may no longer be the case, namely when an agent who already is a super expert \emph{must} call another agent in order for all agents to become super experts.
 Such an extra complication can be overcome if agents have a notion of time, and if we allow a so-called \Skip\ action that merely stands for a tick of the clock.
 We will carefully distinguish all such modelling aspects.